surskitty/tourmaline/README.md

 - The Treecko line now has Sharpness as their Hidden Ability, Overgrow as a Trait, and Unburden as the regular Ability.
 - The Torchic line has Quick Feet as their regular Ability, Blaze as a Trait, and Speed Boost as the Hidden Ability.
 - The Mudkip line has Hydration as their Hidden Ability, Torrent as a Trait, and Damp as their regular Ability.
 Mega Swampert has both Torrent and Damp as Traits, as it's the least exciting starter to mega evolve.
+- Mightyena has Strong Jaw as a Trait.
 - Beautifly has Berserk as a Trait, and Dustox has Toxic Debris.
 - Surskit has Supersweet Syrup as a Trait, and Masquerain has Analytic and Wind Rider as its traits.
 - Slaking is entirely unchanged to encourage Skill Swap shenanigans.